PortsMaster/PortMaster-New/ports/voidstranger/README.md

 -Purchase game via https://store.steampowered.com/app/2121980/Void_Stranger/

--Place game .png, .dat, .csv, and .win files in the "/gamedata/" folder.
+-Place all game .png, .dat, .csv, and .win files in the "/gamedata/" folder.

--On first run, the game will take a couple of minutes to load.
-It is running through patching the data.win file via xdelta, zipping audio files and other files into the .apk, and parsing the .csv data file.
+-On first run, the game will take a 2-4 minutes to load.
+The port is running through patching the data.win file via xdelta, zipping audio files and other files into the .apk, and parsing the .csv game data file.
 Subsequent starts should go faster.

 ## Controls